 GCSE Mathematics: Fractions

-Understanding Fractions in GCSE Mathematics Fractions are a fundamental concept in GCSE Mathematics, encompassing various operations and applications.
-This guid...
+Understanding Fractions in GCSE Mathematics Fractions are a fundamental concept in mathematics that represent a part of a whole.
+In the context of GCSE Mathemat...

 Understanding Fractions in GCSE Mathematics

-A fraction consists of a numerator and a denominator.
-The numerator represents the number of parts we have, while the denominator indicates the total number of equal parts in a whole.
+A fraction consists of a numerator (the top number) and a denominator (the bottom number).
 For example, in the fraction 3/4, 3 is the numerator and 4 is the denominator.
+This fraction indicates that 3 parts out of a total of 4 equal parts are being considered.

 Converting Between Mixed Numbers and Improper Fractions

 A mixed number combines a whole number and a fraction, such as 2 1/3.
-An improper fraction has a numerator larger than its denominator, like 7/4.
+An improper fraction has a numerator that is greater than or equal to the denominator, for example, 7/4.
 To convert between these forms:

 Finding Fractions of Amounts